 [Regulation 196J inserted in Gazette 10 Dec 2004 p.
 5900.]

 196K.
-Board to establish investment plans
+Investment plans for Members, Board to establish

 (1) The Board is to establish one or more investment plans for Term Allocated Pension Members with asset allocations determined by the Board.